Spectral substructured two-level domain decomposition methods: Convergence analysis

-Theorem \ref{thm:S2S_conv} shows that the choice of the basis functions $\psi_k^j$ to construct $V_c$ can affect drastically the convergence of the method.
+Theorems \ref{thm:eqiv1}, \ref{thm:conv:non_orth} and \ref{thm:S2S_conv} show that the choice of the basis functions to construct $V_c$ can affect drastically the convergence of the method.
 On the one hand, an inappropriate choice of $V_c$ can lead to a two-level method that performs as the corresponding one-level method.
 On the other hand, a good choice of $V_c$ can even make convergent a non-converging stationary method; see, e.g., \cite{CiaramellaRefl}.

-The result of Theorem \ref{thm:S2S_conv} is intuitively easy.
-The corresponding proof for a case of the coarse space functions that are eigenfunctions of $G$ is much easier.
-We report it for completeness in the Appendix (see Theorem \ref{thm:Conv2L}).
-However, the settings of Theorem \ref{thm:S2S_conv} are more general, since the coarse functions are not eigenfunctions of $G$.